curl/trurl/trurl.md

 ## --as-idn

-Converts a punycode ASCII host name to its original International Domain Name in Unicode.
-If the host name is not using punycode then the original host name is used.
+Converts a punycode ASCII hostname to its original International Domain Name in Unicode.
+If the hostname is not using punycode then the original hostname is used.

 ## --curl